wde11/ASUS_VIVOBOOK_GRUB_Theme/README.md

 (Be warned this repository is still work in progress, and so far there's nothing inside the theme.txt file)

-Make sure you have git installed onto your device.

 ### Prerequisites

 * Install Git:
     ```sh
     sudo apt-get install git-all
     ```

 ### Installation

 1. Clone this repository to your local machine: